Adoptive Parent Resources / Starting the Adoption Process

 Interviews

 To help determine if you are qualified to adopt according to your state’s guidelines, your social worker will interview you a few different times.
-You’ll likely be asked about things like your experiences with children, your family and relationships, why you decided to adopt, your approach to parenting, how you handle stress, and more.
+It’s best to prepare to answer questions related to your experiences with children, your family and relationships, why you decided to adopt, your approach to parenting, your career, how you handle stress, hobbies, and more.
 The questions can get quite personal and may feel invasive; however, in order to ensure the best possible outcome, it’s important to be honest with your social worker and yourself during these interviews.
+Remember, the goal here isn’t to shame anyone or pry, it’s to assess an adoptive parent’s readiness as well as prepare them for a potential new family member.
+While uncomfortable at times, it’s a necessary part of the adoption process that can lead to the fulfillment of a lifelong dream of starting a family.

 Your social worker will complete at least one home visit during the process.
 The social worker will need to inspect all areas of your home to ensure it is a safe place to raise a child and that it can comfortably accommodate a child.
 Some states might even require a visit from local health and fire safety departments.